metaplex-foundation/mpl-token-metadata/examples/js/ui-create-nft-with-derived-signer/README.md

-# Upload and Create NFTs using Wallet Adapters
+# Upload and Create NFTs using a Derived Signer

+- Uses wallet adapters to connect to a wallet in the browser.
+- Creates, funds and uses a derived signer.
+- Uploads image and metadata via Bundlr.
+- Creates an NFT from the uploaded image and metadata.

 ```shell
 # Create a new Next app with all default values.